Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/12-Libraries_in_C++.md

 `TObject`.

 The example above also shows that constructors need to be exposed to Storm using `STORM_CTOR`.
 The exception to this rule is the copy constructor, that is exposed automatically for value types.
-Finally, we can also see how to create a string representation for the types: for value types, we overload the `<<` operator for `StrBuf`.
-For class- and actor-types, we simply override `toS`.
+We can also see that it is possible to simply override `toS(StrBuf *)` to create a string representation that works in both Storm and C++.
+One limitation exists: the output of value types from C++ requires using the `StrBuf` class.
+It will not work with standard C++ IO-streams.

 Finally, we need to implement the functions in the `Types.cpp` file as follows: